 There are only three ingredients in these marshmallow pops!

-- Yellow, orange, and purple candy melts (or white candy melts and food coloring that is made specifically for chocolate)
+- Yellow, orange, and purple candy melts (or white candy melts and food coloring (affiliate link) that is made specifically for chocolate)

 - Large marshmallows